mizzioisf/openhospital-client/README.md

 In order to have a complete, easy to support and extensible solution to run Open Hospital on Linux, oh.sh has been rewritten, also adding a few possible useful user functions.
 For the same reason, a completely new powershell script has been writtend for Windows: oh.ps1 (run by oh.bat).

-I have widely tested and they seems to be working well (Ubuntu 20.04 64bit /  Windows 1064bit), solving also a few old outstanding bugs (mysql not always starting or shutting down, wrong socket references, hard coded values, etc. etc.)
+I have widely tested and they seems to be working well (Ubuntu 20.04 64bit /  Windows 10 64bit), solving also a few old outstanding bugs (mysql not always starting or shutting down, wrong socket references, hard coded values, etc. etc.)

-Description of changes, Linux version (mostly the same is applicable to the windows oh.ps1 version):
+A short description of changes for the Linux version (mostly the same behavior and options are applicable to the windows oh.ps1 version):

 - Complete overhaul of the code, reworked the entire scripts
 - Everything is now based on functions and parametric variables